jqueryscript/ChatGPT-Resources/README.md

 - [gpt-free](https://github.com/editor-syntax/gpt-free) - List of hand-picked gpt-3.5+ model APIs that are free to use.

 ## Browser Extensions
+- [Best ChatGPT Browser Extensions](https://www.scriptbyai.com/best-chatgpt-browser-extensions/) - 10 best and free ChatGPT browser extensions that will take your browsing game to the next level!
 - [chatgpt-google-extension](https://github.com/wong2/chatgpt-google-extension) - A browser extension that enhance search engines with ChatGPT.
 - [ChatGPT-Google](https://github.com/ZohaibAhmed/ChatGPT-Google) - Chrome Extension that Integrates ChatGPT (Unofficial) into Google Search.
 - [chatgpt-advanced](https://github.com/qunash/chatgpt-advanced) - A browser extension that augments your ChatGPT prompts with web results.